girish0910/object_detection/README.md

 # object_detection
-this project was developed with use of machine learning with python in this project it detects the how many cars pass from the road and which car have which color it helps to detect it.
+developed Machine Learning project that helps to find the how many number of cars are cross from the road and that car has which color. which helps to identify how many cars are there and how many types of cars has which type of color.